AkerBP/deos-cognite-functions-template/README.md

 │   ├── utilities.py
 │   └── run_functions.ipynb
 ```
-Here we find a script `initialize.py` for authenticating with Cognite, a script `generate_cf.py` that instantiates a dedicated environment for the Cognite Function, a deployment procedure in `deploy_cognite_functions.py`, an interactive script `run_functions.ipynb` to actually deploy a Cognite Function, and utility scripts `utilities.py`, `handler_utils.py` and `transformation_utils.py`, where the two latter implement the classes `PrepareTimeSeries` and `RunTransformations` with necessary functionality to transform time series through Cognite Function scheduling.
+Here we find a script `initialize.py` for authenticating with Cognite, a script `generate_cf.py` that instantiates a dedicated environment for the Cognite Function, a deployment procedure in `deploy_cognite_functions.py`, and an interactive script `run_functions.ipynb` for actual deployment of the Cognite Function.
+There are two main classes of the template:

+**`PrepareTimeseries`** (in `prepare_ts.py`)
+- Prepares one or a set of time series for transformation by retrieving and aligning input signals over a populated datetime range, handling NaNs, support for aggregations and backfilling
+- Time series are collectively retrieved, structured and backfilled by the method `get_orig_timeseries`, importing functionality from other methods in the same class
+- Transformed time series are eventually written to a devoted time series object in CDF

+**`RunTransformation`** (in `run_transformation.py`)
+- Class that takes an organized dataframe of time series inputs (as prepared by `PrepareTimeseries`) and transforms the signals acording to the transformation defined in `transformation.py`

 The subfolder `*ds*_*func*` contains all files specific for your Cognite Function labeled `func` (where convention is that chained words in `func` are separated by dashes (-)), whose output time series is written to a dataset with abbreviated name `ds`.
-For example, `CoEA_avg-drainage` is a Cognite Function for calculating average drainage rate, written to the Center of Excellence - Analytics dataset.
+For example, `CoEA_avg-drainage` is a Cognite Function for calculating average drainage rate, written to the Center of Excellence - Analytics (CoEA) dataset.
 Each Cognite Function subfolder contains the following files:
 - **`handler.py`**: main entry point containing a `handle(client, data)` function that runs a Cognite Function using a Cognite `client` and relevant input data provided in the dictionary `data`.
 A class `PrepareTimeSeries` prepares the input and output time series, while the actual transformations are devoted to a class `RunTransformations`.
 Regardless of Cognite Function, the `handle` function reads
 ```
 def handle(client: CogniteClient, data: dict) -> str: